Henry O'Neill (soldier): Anglo-Spanish tension

 Subsequently, Henry—almost certainly on the advice of Archbishop Florence Conry—requested to be appointed colonel of an Irish regiment.
 This placed Philip III in a difficult situation.
 The creation of such a regiment would be seen as an aggression by England, especially considering that the Treaty of London had only been recently signed.
 The Spanish government recognised that an Irish regiment would be valuable in combating English forces in the Low Countries.
 This regiment would give employment to the scattered Irish refugees and would also free the Kingdom of Galicia from financial burden.
 Due to diplomatic issues, Philip III was recommended to put off establishing the Irish regiment until James I gave his approval.

 English politicians Charles Cornwallis (left) and Thomas Edmondes attempted to stop Henry's appointment as colonel of the first Irish regiment.

 In April 1605, it was reported that James I had approved a levy of 2,000 English soldiers, 1,500 Scottish soldiers, and 500 Irish soldiers in the Spanish army.
 Philip III's ambassador, the Duke of Escalona, received 800 escudos to pay ten Scottish and Irish captains, each of whom was to recruit 150 men.
 The O'Neill family spread news of the recruitment to assemble volunteers across the British Isles, so Henry could assure the Spanish Council of State he had the large numbers necessary.
 By September 1605, Charles Cornwallis, the new English ambassador to Spain, believed he had proof that Henry had submitted to the Council of State.
 Cornwallis tasked Thomas Edmondes, the English ambassador in Flanders, with preventing Henry from recruiting an Irish regiment and joining military service.
 In early September 1605, many exiled Irish began arriving in the Low Countries, causing tension in the English government.
 In late October, Henry arrived at the Binche court of Albert VII, Archduke of Austria.
 It was during this meeting that Henry probably discussed his future, and was directed to placate the suspicions of English officials.
 Henry took up residence in Brussels and became acquainted with Edmondes.
 He reaffirmed his allegiance to King James I and claimed that neither he nor Philip III would accept a commission to colonel an Irish regiment without James I's consent.

-In 1605, English Catholics made an attempt on James I's life l, known as the Gunpowder Plot.
+In 1605, English Catholics made an attempt on James I's life, known as the Gunpowder Plot.
 The resulting anti-Catholic backlash caused James I to reconsider his decision and halt the departure of new recruits to the Catholic Netherlands.
 Most of the English and Scottish recruits were loyal to their king and subsequently returned to Britain; the Irish recruits had no such loyalty and stayed.
 The English government subsequently attempted to destroy the Irish regiment.